Charles-09282006/Tic-Tac-Toe-Futuristic-OOP-Two-Player-Web-Based-Game-/README.md

     - **Hard:** Minimax (limited depth)
     - **Very Hard:** Minimax (deep/full search)
 - Each PHP Classes initialize and validate the game configuration player/board models.
 The interactive loop and AI run in JavaScript for responsiveness.
+- Use your domain account to watch our individual video demonstration (For Gordon College Students).